-The SDRA lands are critical to the ore Strategy.
+The SDRA lands are critical to the core strategy.
 All SDRAs (both new and previously identified) have been examined to determine capacity for future housing growth, taking into account sustainable densities and relevant SDZs and LAPs where relevant.
+This detailed assessment gave a potential yield from the 17 SDRAs of between 35,600 - 36,750 new dwellings on approximately 358 hectares.
+(Table 13-1 in Chapter 13 shows a breakdown of these figures by individual SDRA).